LachubCz/Medieval-Solitaire/README.md

 ## Installation and launch
 1. Download and install Apache Ant
 2. Download and unzip this repository
-3. In unzipped repositry run command `ant run`
+3. In unzipped repository run command `ant run`

 ## Features